asjadnaqvi/stata-marimekko/README.md

 ## Acknowlegments

 The package was inspired by [Ansgar Wolsing](https://twitter.com/_ansgar)'s [Twitter post](https://twitter.com/_ansgar/status/1540986424530554880) and the lack of a general purpose Stata package for Marimekko charts.
-For generating Mosaic plots see [this article](https://medium.com/the-stata-guide/stata-graphs-mosaic-marimekko-plots-49caa27c5554).
+For generating Mosaic plots see [this article](https://medium.com/the-stata-guide/stata-graphs-mosaic-marimekko-plots-49caa27c5554) on [the Stata Guide](https://medium.com/the-stata-guide) on Medium.

 ## Feedback